Quantity surveyors oversee construction projects, managing risks and controlling costs.

 5. Working hours, patterns and environment

-You'll usually work Monday to Friday, 9am to 5pm.
+You'll usually work Monday to Friday, 8.30am to 5pm.
 You may work evenings or weekends.
+Hours may be longer if you work on-site as a contractor.

 You'll spend time in an office and visiting building sites.